GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/README.md

 [FAQ](./docs/FAQ.md) | [Troubleshooting Guide](./docs/TROUBLESHOOTING.md).

-This repository contains Terraform configuration modules that allow Google Cloud customers to import data from an on-premises environment or another cloud into a Secured [BigQuery](https://cloud.google.com/bigquery) warehouse.
+This repository contains Terraform configuration modules that allow Google Cloud customers to import data from an on-premises environment or another cloud into a Secured [BigQuery](https://cloud.google.com/bigquery) and a PostgreSQL warehouse.
 This blueprint provides an opinionated architecture and an example on how to:

-- Encrypt data located outside of Google Cloud and import it into BigQuery using the [Tink](https://developers.google.com/tink) library.
+- Encrypt data located outside of Google Cloud and import it into BigQuery and PostgreSQL using the [Tink](https://developers.google.com/tink) library.
 - Configure VPC Service Controls to secure the data pipeline and access to confidential data.
 - Configure separation of duties for personas (Google Groups).
 - Set up appropriate security controls (Organization Policies) and Google Cloud Logging to help protect confidential data.